 - Copy editing seeks to fix grammar, spelling, and factual errors.

 - Line editing focuses on the flow and feel of your language.

 - Developmental editing will focus on the plot, the characters, and the story as a whole.

 So how do I know what kind of editing I need?
-When you contact a publisher like Palmetto Publishing, we ask before agreeing to work with you to see your manuscript to determine what kind of book editing services you need accurately.
+When you contact a publisher like Palmetto Publishing, we may ask to see your manuscript to determine what kind of book editing services you need accurately.
 We can also ask questions to find out what your goals are for editing to prescribe you the best solution.

 Here’s an example of how we make a recommendation on our services:

 - A partially formed idea or incomplete manuscript requires a developmental editor.